Adepts-Of-0xCC/blog/_posts/VBA-RWX-ADDENDUM/2024-07-07-VBA-RWX-ADDENDUM.md

 # A quick recap

 If you remember our article "[VBA: having fun with macros, overwritten pointers & R/W/X memory](https://adepts.of0x.cc/vba-hijack-pointers-rwa/)" we executed our shellcode by just using a primitive to move memory from point A to point B, so we could overwrite a pointer that would let us hijack the natural program flow and jump to our shellcode.
-Also we found that VBA is a sinner does nasty things like this:
+Also we found that VBA is a sinner and does nasty things like this:

 ```c
 1800eec9c  long UpdatePageProtection(void* __ptr64 arg1, unsigned long arg2)